EBZebra/docs/edge/source/guide/configreference.md

 	:::xml
 	<isWindowsKey value="1"/>

-## Shortcut utility
+## Shortcut Creation
 ###ShortcutCreationEnabled
+**Applicable only when using the Enterprise Browser Shortcut Creator utility;** otherwise ignored.
 Controls automatic creation of app shortcuts on Android and Windows Mobile/CE target devices when Enterprise Browser is launched.
-When option 1 is selected, checks for and creates new shortcuts at every launch, Setting persists following EB uninstall/re-install.
+When option 1 is selected, checks for and creates new shortcuts at every launch.
+Setting persists following EB uninstall/re-install.
 Setting is lost after cold reboot.
-Disabled by default. **Applicable only when using the Enterprise Browser Shortcut Creator utility;** otherwise ignored.
+Disabled by default.
 For more information, please refer to the [Shortcut Creator guide](../guide/ShortcutCreator).

 **Possible Values**